supersimplesuper/super-api-embed/README.md

 | ------ | ---------------------------------------------------------------- |
 | bounds | A `DOMRect` instance which contains the dimensions of the widget |

+#### Loaded

+Subscribe using: `MESSAGE_KIND.LOADED`

+Fired when the embed has finished loading.

+No data is passed with this event.

 #### Employer settings updated

 Subscribe using: `MESSAGE_KIND.EMPLOYER_SETTINGS_UPDATED`

 Fired when an update has been made to the employer settings but the data changes have not been delivered to the partner system.
 Only fires for URLs which load the employer settings embed.

+No data is passed with this event.

 #### Employer settings committed